For the main character index, see here

 Arlan's coat-of-arms was a winged chalice, silver on brown.

-- One-Hit Wonder: He was proud to have broken lances against Baelor Breakspear in the Storm's End tourney.
+- Hero of Another Story: He was proud to have broken lances against Baelor Breakspear in the Storm's End tourney.
 He also fought at Redgrass Field.

 - Plot-Triggering Death: Arlan's death causes Dunk to take his place at the Ashford tourney.